The Huggabug Club: Adults

-In addition to Miss Audrey and Miss Judy, the program features full-bodied puppets who magically appear with the help of a computer: Uncle Huggabug, a cowboy insect; Miss Oops-A-Daisy, a clumsy flower; and Auntie Bumble, a grandmotherly bee.
-The cast also includes the "Buggsters", a group of multi-cultural kids who sing and dance.
+In addition to Miss Audrey and Miss Judy, the program features full-bodied puppets who magically appear with the help of a computer: Uncle Huggabug, a cowboy insect; Auntie Bumble, a grandmotherly bee; and Miss Oops-A-Daisy, a clumsy flower.
+In Season 3, Lovey-Dovey, a peaceful dove.
+The cast also includes the "Buggsters", a group of multicultural kids who sing and dance.